|

 Perovskia 'Blue Spire' (Russian Sage) - This is a hardy, upright multi-stemmed, sub-shrub or deciduous perennial that grows to 3 to 4 feet tall (to 5' if well irrigated) with stems that are thin, white and covered with finely-divided feathery olive-green leaves, which emit a pleasant aroma when touched.
 The light fuzzy clusters of small lavender-blue flowers appear summer through early fall along the coast.
 Cut back to the lowest buds (nearly to the ground) in late fall as the plant tries to go dormant (leaves can linger here in our mild climate) or in early spring prior to new growth emerging.
 It prefers full sun and well-drained soil with occasional summer watering, though it is a tough plant that is resistant to drought, heat, pests and poor soils.
 Russian Sage is hardy to USDA Zone 5a (-20°F), is resistant to deer browsing and the flowers attract butterflies and honeybees and are nice in floral arrangements.
 Perovskia has long been considered to be closely related to the genus Salvia (sages) but the common name Russian Sage is a bit of a misnomer as they come from southern Asia from Afghanistan, Pakistan, Iran east to China.
 The genus was named for Russian General and Count, Vasily Alekseevich Perovsky, who campaigned in central Asia in the 1850s.
 The most recent treatment of Perovskia based on DNA research has the genus included with rosemary in the now even larger genus Salvia.
 We continue to list it under its older name to avoid confusing our customers.
 This 'Blue Spire' cultivar was originally received by Notcutts Nurseries of Suffolk, England from Germany.
 They named it and first exhibited it to the Royal Horticultural Society in 1961.
 It is thought to be a Perovskia atriplicifolia (now considered a synonym with Salvia yangii) cultivar or a hybrid between this species and P. abrotanoides (now Salvia abrotanoides).
 It received the Perennial Plant Association's Plant of the Year award in 1995 and we have grown it continuously since 1989.

-This information about Perovskia 'Blue Spire' displayed is based on research conducted in our library and from reliable online resources.
-We will also note observations that we have made about it as it grows in the gardens in our nursery and those elsewhere, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others, and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing it.
+The information about Perovskia 'Blue Spire' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |

 |